EvanForsythe/Squeakuences/README.md

 Squeakuences (squeaky-clean sequences) is a program designed to preproccess DNA sequence datasets to identify and remove formatting issues that are prone to causing problems in common bioinformatics workflows.

 ## <ins>**Running Squeakuences**</ins> <a name="running"></a>
-Squeakuences can process one or more fasta files at a time and generates two output files for each fasta file processed.
-The first output file is a tsv file which lists each sequence id before and after it was cleaned by Squeakuences.
+Squeakuences can process one or more fasta files at a time and generates at least two output files for each fasta file processed.
+The first output file always produced is a tsv file which lists each sequence id before and after it was cleaned by Squeakuences.
 The second file is a new fasta file which contains the sequences of the original fasta file but with the cleaned sequence ids.
+Squeakuences can also generate a log file to provide processing insight (see [arguments](#arguments)).
 At this time, fasta extensions beginning with ‘fa’ are supported (.fa, .faa, .fasta, etc.)

 Squeakuences utilizes a command line interface.
 It does not have any dependencies outside of Python, so it can simply be run in your shell.
 See the next section for required and optional arguments.